-Will you provide blog posts or are you just writing social media content?
+Will you provide blog posts, PRs, Whitepapers, eBooks or presentations?
 How much will you charge to deliver the social content by email and not manage the accounts?
 (Many clients want this.)

 Will you work with clients on their strategy, branding, and positioning?
-This includes competitor research, positioning, branding, content strategy, and social media planning.
+This includes competitor and market research, positioning, branding, content strategy, and social media planning.
 You will also need to allocate time and costs for ongoing strategy calls with clients.
 This could be an hour a week and will need to be costed in.

 Do you want to get into community management?
 This involves engaging fans on forums and social media, providing fast answers, and supporting sales and customer support teams.
 Be aware that this is usually 24/7 and fairly labor-intensive.

 Social media marketing needs great designs, but will you provide them?
 If you don’t have a designer, you still can create the graphics inhouse using Canva, Visme, or PosterMyWall.
-(Get more details about in the free and paid tools section of this article.)
+You could also source a good freelance designer to work with.